-His death, burial, and resurrection made it possible for mankind, through repentance and acceptance of Jesus as Lord and Savior, to be translated from the Kingdom of darkness into the marvelous light of the Kingdom of God.
+His death, burial, and resurrection made it possible for humanity, through repentance and acceptance of Jesus as Lord and Savior, to be translated from the Kingdom of darkness into the marvelous light of the Kingdom of God.
 Colossians 1:13 says

 Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son:

 The second part concerns His coming again.
 It relates to the time when He will return as King of Kings and Lord of Lords and establish His physical Kingdom on planet earth.
-That is a future time and it will happen.
+That is a future time, and it will happen.